ddhartma/Spark-Machine-Learning/README.md

 There are many other big data tools and systems, each with its own use case.
 For example, there are database system like Apache Cassandra and SQL query engines like Presto.
 But Spark is still one of the most popular tools for analyzing large data sets.

 Instead of using the own computer it is easier to use a ***distributed system*** of multiple computers (e.g. hundereds of servers on the Amazon Data Center).
-Spark is one tool to allow this.
+Spark is one framework that enables distributed computing.

 Further info you can find in the first part [park-Big-Data-Analytics](https://github.com/ddhartma/Spark-Big-Data-Analytics.git)